Jay'viar Suggs

-Jay'viar Suggs is an American college football defensive tackle for the Wisconsin Badgers.
-He previously played for the Grand Valley State Lakers and the LSU Tigers.
+Jay'viar Suggs is an American professional football defensive tackle for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Grand Valley State Lakers, LSU Tigers, and Wisconsin Badgers.

 Early life

 Suggs attended Clarkston High School in Clarkston, Michigan, and committed to play college football for the Division II Grand Valley State Lakers.

 College career

 Grand Valley State

 Suggs took a redshirt in 2019 before the 2020 season was cancelled due to the COVID-19 pandemic, and did not record any stats in 2021.
 In 2022, he tallied 21 tackles with seven being for a loss, three sacks, five pass deflections, and a forced fumble.
 In 2023, Suggs notched 23 tackles with seven and half going for a loss, and five sacks, earning second team all-conference honors.
 After the season, Suggs entered his name into the NCAA transfer portal.

 Suggs finished his career at Grand Valley State with 42 tackles with being for a loss 14.5 tackles, eight sacks, two forced fumbles and nine passes defended.